ybgskr12/Reforestation/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## Last night me and my girlfriend watched three DVDs back to back.
+Luckily I was the one facing the TV.